trallard/Shef_CodeFirst_Python/session-1.md

 ---
 #### Task

-**TASK:** Use your Python file to print answers in your command line for the following maths problems:
+Use your Python file to print answers in your command line for the following maths problems:
 - 5 - 6
 - 8 \* 9
 - 6 / 2